Best Scope for 223 Remington – Top 4 Optics in 2023

 Parallax & Magnification

-This scope has a 3-9x magnification, which is about average for most 223 scopes.
-It’s plenty of power for most applications, but if you’re looking for something with more zoom, you might want to look elsewhere.
+This scope has a 3-9x magnification, which is enough for most .223 applications.
+I found the zoom mechanism smooth, though a bit stiff at first.
+It loosened up nicely after a few uses.
+It has plenty of power for most applications, but if you’re looking for something with more zoom, you might want to look elsewhere.

 The parallax on this scope is also about average.
-I didn’t have any problems with it during my testing, but your mileage may vary.
+I noticed minimal parallax error at longer ranges, but it was within tolerable limits.
+I didn’t have more serious problems with it during my testing, but your mileage may vary.

 You may also find my best scope for .450 Bushmaster guide interesting.